-The problem, says a friend, is that the voice of the Lord sounds a lot like me.
+The problem, says another friend, is that the Lord’s voice sounds a lot like mine.

 Maybe for him.
 Not for me.

-In speaking to my heart, God has a tendency to say things I never thought of, revealing insights new to me, calling me to tasks outside my comfort zone.
+In my experience, God has a tendency to say things I had never thought of, revealing insights new to me, calling me to tasks outside my comfort zone.
 Not once has He asked if i would “like” to do something or “find something convenient.”.
 He commands; I obey.
 It’s what servants do.
 His way is hardly the obvious, rarely the easiest and never the smoothest, but always the wisest and smartest.
 My constant prayer is “Not my will but Thine be done.”

-I wrote that on Facebook last night.
-Then, this morning while doing my pre-dawn walk, the Lord kept it on my mind.
+I wrote that on Facebook one night.
+Then, next morning while on my pre-dawn walk, the Lord called it to my mind.

 M – It’s MINE.
 Uniquely a message for me.
-It suits me to a T.
+It’s just right and suits me to a T.

 N – It’s NEW.
 Something I had not thought of.
-It is not produced by something I read last night or that my wife told me.
+It is not the result of something I read last night or that my wife told me this morning.

 O – It’s from OUTSIDE.
 This is not a thought of mine, consciously or subconsciously.
 It came from “out there somewhere.”
 The message was not the logical conclusion of something I’d been considering, but more of an interruption.
 An insertion into my thinking.